Search | Directories | Reference Tools

 Conclusion

 Today we have focused on how we can impart information in a way that makes it accessible to everyone.
-A good way to conceptualize this topic is to think about it as an application of the principles of "universal design."
+A good way to conceptualize this topic is to think about it as an application of the principles of universal design.

 Resources

-For comprehensive information on accommodations, a wide range of case studies, frequently asked questions, and general resources, visit The Faculty Room at http://www.washington.edu/doit/Faculty/.
-This resource was developed at the University of Washington as part of a nationwide project to provide resources to faculty and administrators so that they can make their courses and programs accessible to all students.
-You can link to this resource from ____ (Arrange to make the link from your campus/departmental disabled student services home page before the presentation.).
-Consider linking to this Web site from your departmental Web pages for faculty.
+These resource were developed at the University of Washington as part of a nationwide project to provide resources to faculty and administrators so that they can make their courses and programs accessible to all students.
+You can link to these resources from ____.
+[Arrange to provide a link from your campus' disabled student services website before the presentation.]
+Consider linking to these websites from your department's faculty website.

 Thank you for your time today and for your interest in finding ways to ensure that all of the students in our programs have equal opportunities to learn, explore interests, and express ideas.